tparchman/GAIN_summer2021/day_one/unix_assignment1.md

     $ cal

-## Unix tutorials: COMPLETE THE FIRST 2-3 sections of each of the below tutorials.
+## **Unix tutorials:** Complete the first 2-3 sections of each of the below tutorials.
 This will help you get up to speed and or solidify introductory Unix commands.

 Lastly for our first day, work through the first two sections of this tutorial to reiterate your introduction.

-Useful primer from "Unix and Perl to the Rescue", by Bradnam and Korf.
-For this course, the unix_primer is hard to beat.
-Please bookmark this and get familiar with part 1 and part 2.
+Useful primer from [Unix and Perl to the Rescue](http://korflab.ucdavis.edu/Unix_and_Perl/current.html), by Bradnam and Korf.
+Work through the beginning unix sections this morning (U1-U30).

 Also, please have a look at the excellent [tutorial from software carpentry](http://swcarpentry.github.io/shell-novice/).
-For this week and next, follow steps 1 through 3.
+This morning I suggest exploring 1 through 3.